Reading time: 5 minutes

 Many of these policies were announced in this year’s Federal Budget – see SuperGuide article 2019 Federal Budget overview: Super, tax and related announcements for more detail.

 The Coalition proposed fewer super and tax election policies than the ALP, mainly because they have been in government since 2013 and have already introduced significant changes to superannuation and the Age Pension since then.
-For an overview of the key changes the Coalition have made in recent years see SuperGuide article The rules of superannuation: Your guide for 2019/2020.
+For an overview of the key changes the Coalition have made in recent years see SuperGuide article Superannuation rule changes from July 2021.

 Both the Coalition and the ALP pledged no new taxes on superannuation beyond what they have already announced.